matteo14c/HaploCoV/docs/source/data.rst

 After de-compresson, 2 files should be obtained:
 1. *metadata.tsv* a metadata table in .tsv format and;
 2. *sequences.fasta* a multi-fasta file with SARS-CoV-2 genome sequences.

-These files provide the main input to *addToTable.pl*; the utility in HaploCoV that extracts/formats all the data used for subsequent analyses.
+These files provide the main input to *addToTable.pl*; the utility in HaploCoV that extracts/formats all the data for subsequent analyses.

 Alternatively users can also download a set of genomes of interest directly by selecting the corresponding entries from the web interface of GISAID.
 In this case, we strongly suggest to download the "Patient status metadata" file to provide all the required information.
 See Figure below